Our Holy Trinity Staff

 John Busch – Director of Buildings and Grounds

 John has been with Holy Trinity since April 1994.
 He is in charge of and oversees maintenance functions pertaining to all buildings and property belonging to the church.
 Some of his duties include performing plumbing, electrical, heating and painting repairs.
 He is also instrumental in acquiring bids from contractors for future renovations/repairs and oversees contractors throughout these projects.
 As of December 2008, John retired as a Senior Master Sergeant from the Air Force Reserve.

 Chuck has been at Holy Trinity since 2010.
 He started off part time and has become a full-time Steward of Building & Grounds in 2012.
 Daily he works with John Busch to maintain the church grounds.
 He is always on hand to help the congregation when needed.
 Chuck is married to Barbara and has two children, Kimberly and Derek.

 President: Barb Wozniak

 Treasurer: Guy Huber

 Council Members: Paul Bauchle, Matthew Brown, Julius Carroll, Pastor, Linda Horton, Fred Howard, Pat Lonergan, Eliana Perez, Raul Saona and Elizabeth Vihnanek

-The Church Council generally meets on the fourth Tuesday of every month beginning with dinner at 6:00pm and the meeting at 7:00pm.
+The Church Council generally meets on the fourth Tuesday of every month beginning at 7:00pm.
 Most council meetings are held in Redeemer Hall.

 Council meetings are open and members of Holy Trinity have privileges of voice at a regularly called meeting.